scottrigby/jenkins-helm-github-pr-envs/README.md

       locally).
     - For `Trigger Events` add `Pull Request Opened`, and `Commit changed`.
     - For more help see the [plugin docs](https://github.com/KostyaSha/github-integration-plugin/blob/master/docs/Configuration.adoc#pull-requests-trigger).
+1. Under `Pipeline > Definition` select `Pipeline script from SCM`.
+    - For `SCM` select `Git`.
-1. Under `Pipeline > Definition` select `Pipeline script from SCM` and point to this repo (or your fork, etc).
+    - For `Repositories > Repository URL` point to this repo (or your fork, etc).
+    - You will need to add Credentials here again.
+I use `SSH Username with private key` (note you can not use `secret text` here).
-    - For help with this see [Jenkins doc page](https://jenkins.io/pipeline/getting-started-pipelines/#loading-pipeline-scripts-from-scm)
+    - For more help see [Jenkins doc page](https://jenkins.io/pipeline/getting-started-pipelines/#loading-pipeline-scripts-from-scm)

 Usage
 -----